Switched-On Bach: Reception

 Switched-On Bach received negative reviews from some classical music traditionalists, but gained popularity among many younger listeners.
 In a retrospective review for AllMusic, Bruce Eder noted that Carlos' approach "was highly musical in ways that ordinary listeners could appreciate ... characterized by ... amazing sensitivity and finely wrought nuances, in timbre, tone, and expressiveness."
-The Canadian pianist Glenn Gould spoke highly of Switched-On Bach, saying: "The whole record, in fact, is one of the most startling achievements of the recording industry in this generation and certainly one of the great feats in the history of 'keyboard' performance."
-In 1972 Gould participated in the Columbia Records project Switched-Off Bach, which presented the same songs acoustically rather than electronically.
+Pianist Glenn Gould spoke highly of Switched-On Bach, calling it "one of the most startling achievements of the recording industry in this generation and certainly one of the great feats in the history of 'keyboard' performance."
+In 1972, Gould participated in the Columbia Records project Switched-Off Bach, which presented the same selection of works acoustically.

 In 1970, the album won three Grammy Awards: Best Classical Album, Best Classical Performance – Instrumental Soloist or Soloists (With or Without Orchestra), and Best Engineered Classical Recording.